Treatments:

 - Avoid dangerous tasks, active sports, or operating machinery

 - You can usually drive soon after treatment.
-Your clinician will advise
+Your dentist will advise you

 - You can return to work